loki-os/go-ethernet-ip/readme.md

 	})

 	// udp
-	// we supported use udp to list interface but not recommended.
+	// we supported use udp to list services but not recommended.
 }
 ```